 Be wary of any Page or post that claims to belong to a high-profile entertainer and offers you the chance to win large amounts of cash or expensive prizes just for liking and sharing or clicking links.
 While such celebrities may indeed be wealthy – and perhaps even generous – they are very unlikely to randomly hand cash or expensive prizes to strangers via a social media Page.
 Any such claims should be treated as highly suspect.

-A screenshot of one of the scam posts:
+Screenshot of just two of the scam posts:

 Check for the “Verified” Icon: